wholesomecode/wholesome-block-comments/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/wholesome-publishing` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress

+== Frequently Asked Questions ==

+= Avatars are not showing next to my comments =

+1. Ensure you have turned on `Show Avatars` from the WordPress dashboard `Settings > Discussion` panel.
+2. Ensure you have registered an Avatar for your email address at [Gravatar](gravatar.com).

 == Screenshots ==

 1. WordPress Editor (Gutenberg) block comments